Is it time to give non-stick pans the slip?

 In this case, “seasoning” has nothing to do with salt and pepper.
 By seasoning pans like Solidteknics’ Aus-ION range (the nöni range doesn’t need seasoning) you can achieve a natural non-stick surface that’s forever renewable.
 Seasoning is simply layers of oil that are baked onto the pan through a process called polymerisation.
 Over time, this builds to form a natural, healthy, easy-release cooking surface that only continues to get better with use.
 So, the more you cook with your pan, the more seasoned it becomes.

-Cooks all over the world have been seasoning iron pans for centuries, and it was the norm before the introduction of non-stick pans.
-A well-seasoned pan can give you a restaurant-quality sear on meat, and also means you need less oil, which equals healthier cooking.
+Cooks all over the world have been seasoning iron pans for centuries.
+It was the norm before the introduction of non-stick pans.
+A well-seasoned pan can give you a restaurant-quality sear on meat.
+It also means you need less oil, which equals healthier cooking.

 It’s up to you how much seasoning you choose to do.
-Some people like to spend a bit of time initially to create a non-stick surface to begin with, whereas others prefer the no-fuss approach of letting it build up naturally through cooking over time.
+Some people like to spend a bit of time initially to create a non-stick surface to begin with.
+Others prefer the no-fuss approach of letting it build up naturally through cooking over time.
 Your seasoning will constantly change depending on what and how you’re cooking.
-And while seasoned pans might look a little patchy, remember that quality cookware shouldn’t be about looks – it should be about performance, durability and the end result – delicious food.
+And while seasoned pans might look a little patchy, remember that quality cookware shouldn’t be about looks.
+It should be about performance, durability and the end result – delicious food.

 To check out the full Solidteknics range, head to solidteknics.com